 The First U.S. Amendment.
 The Constitution does not extend to private employer terminations.
-12 However, California labor law also provides that employers cannot regulate or direct the political activities or speech of their workers.
+12 However, California labor law also provides that employers cannot regulate or direct their workers' political activities or speech.
 Thus, the right to sue for wrongful dismissal is granted to an employee who is fired for political involvement.

 WARN Act Of California

-Another variant on unfair termination is an employer's inability to comply with the Worker Retraining and Notification (WARN) Act of California.
+Another variant of unfair termination is an employer's inability to comply with the Worker Retraining and Notification (WARN) Act of California.

 If the employer fails to offer a 60-day notice, workers can sue for the period when the notice falls short of 60 days for wages and benefits.

-In California, How Can I Bring a Wrongful Termination Lawsuit?
+How Can I Bring a Wrongful Termination Lawsuit in California?

 If you lose your job and think you might have a wrongful termination claim against the former employer, you should:

-Get a referral to a pre-screened, ethical and experienced employment lawyer, ; and
+Get a referral to a pre-screened, ethical, and experienced employment lawyer

 Gather all available evidence relevant to your case.

-Gathering documentation consists of acquiring and storing all written records that your employer has provided you with relating to your termination and job performance before termination (e.g., your termination letter, copies of all previous performance reviews).
+Gathering documentation consists of acquiring and storing all written records that your employer has provided you with relating to your termination and job performance before termination (e.g., your termination letter and copies of all previous performance reviews).

 If you have not saved them yourself, you might need to request any of these documents from your boss.
-(If you don't respond to these requests from your boss, an attorney will help you make them stronger.)
+(If you don't respond to these requests from your boss, an attorney will help you strengthen them.)

 But in a wrongful discharge case, oral communications can also be relevant facts.
-Under California law, discussions about your termination itself, discussions about your job results, and any discussion that led you to shape those assumptions about your job security are all potentially important.
+Under California law, discussions about your termination, your job results, and any discussion that led you to shape those assumptions about your job security are all potentially important.

 It's very important to write down and save your recollections of all conversations with management or other workers that might be related to your termination in a safe location.
-For all these discussions, the date, position, and participants should be noted in these written documents.
+The date, position, and participants should be noted in these written documents for all these discussions.

-In the collection of evidence for a lawsuit, an employment California lawyer can play an important role.
-Your employment lawyer will assist you in deciding what proof would be important as the case moves forward.
+A wrongful termination lawyer can play an important role in collecting evidence for a lawsuit.
+Your employment lawyer will assist you in deciding what proof would be important as the case progresses.

 How Do I Request An Unbiased Referral To A Pre-Screened, Ethical California Wrongful Termination Lawyer?